aabialecki/surveyCodeGenerator/README.md

 # surveyCodeGenerator
 This program will generate the code for a simple python survey based on a list of questions and options.
 Currently there is no system for inputting survey details so it must be done seperatly, the format for questions is layed out below.
+See example_code_generated.py for the code generated using the q1_info question in codegen.py

 ## Usage